ARAS-Workspace/phantom-wg/README.md

 ### Requirements

 **Server:**
-- A server with internet access, a public IPv4 address, and a supported operating system
+- A server with internet access, a public IPv4 address (required), and a supported operating system.
+IPv6 is optional and supported for dual-stack connectivity.
 - Root access

 **Operating System:**